mozilla/open-leadership-training-series/_articles/get-your-project-online/project-set-up-for-collaboration-with-github.md

 following: _articles/get-your-project-online/sharing-your-work-in-the-open.md
 summary: "In this module, you’ll learn how to organize your project files so they are easy for newcomers to navigate.
 You’ll also create your very first GitHub issue!"
 prereq: "Have completed all previous sections and modules"
-format: "Read, watch videos, use GitHub."
+format: "Read, watch videos, use GitHub"
 materials: "a computer, an internet connection, and a free GitHub account"
 ---
 * TOC
 {:toc}

-### 4.4.1 Project Structure and Organization
+### Project Structure and Organization

 To work most effectively with contributors, your project structure should be clean and welcoming, with folder titles that make sense.
 For example, your project might have different folders for data, technical documentation, and images.
 README.md and CONTRIBUTING.md (which you’ll make in the next module) should be in your root directory, along with your ROADMAP.
 Think of these documents as an anchor for your project.
 As you add files, you may want to organize these into folders and create a consistent naming convention.
 Here’s an example of good project set-up.